 Sense Making and Decision Making

-In different situations either side may have a point, but generally both sides tend to miss a larger point: sense making precedes decision making.
-An insightful reframing of your situation can create whole new patterns of advantages and weaknesses.
-The most powerful strategies arise from such subtle shifts in viewpoints.
-Rather than look for orthogonal viewpoints, many management teams rely on the institutionalized view of industry structure, dynamics and sources of success.
+An insightful re-framing of your situation can create whole new patterns of advantages and weaknesses.
+The most powerful strategies arise from subtle shifts in viewpoints.
+Rather than look for orthogonal viewpoints, most management teams rely on the established view of industry structure, dynamics and sources of success.